utahstate/sysadmin-exercise/README.md

 ## Instructions

-We were given the Dockerfile in this repo and were instructed that there should be a webapp that spawns when the Docker container is running.
+Suppose you were given the Dockerfile in this repo and were instructed that there should be a webapp that spawns when the Docker container is running.

 Build an image using this Dockerfile and investigate the webapp.